Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Related Work

-With domain shift alleviating mechanism, unsupervised domain adaptation (UDA) techniques can make a source-trained (trained only with source samples) models adapt to target samples.
-Recently, many remarkable works have made huge progress on applying UDA on cross-domain semantic segmentation task.
+With domain shift alleviating mechanism, unsupervised domain adaptation (UDA) techniques can make source-trained (trained only with source samples) models adapt to target samples.
+Recently, many remarkable works have made huge progress in applying UDA to cross-domain semantic segmentation tasks.
 Adversarial learning is frequently adopted in many excellent methods.
 Some methods utilize image generalization techniques like image translation~\cite{cyclegan, DA-pix2pix} to align image appearance between source and target images. \cite{DA-GIO, DA-FDA, DA-LFG, DA-SIFA, DA-DSFN} employ image-level adaption in the first step and then train the segmentation networks with cross-domain synthetic data.
-Other methods explore the domain-invariant features between source-style and target-style features, which takes advantage of feature-level alignment strategy to solve the domain shift problem. \cite{DA-AdapSegNet, DA-SSF-DAN, DA-CM, DA-EGUDA} insert discriminators into networks for consistency alignment on intermediate feature maps or output entropy maps.
-As another typical non-adversarial UDA paradigm, self-training has attracted many attentions in cross-domain semantic segmentation task. \cite{DA-CRST, DA-DomainAS, UASR, DAFormer} promote the adaption ability by generating reliable, consistent and class-balanced pseudo labels.
-Supervised by target pseudo ground-truth, models can quickly adapt to target images in quick and stable manner.
+Other methods explore the domain-invariant features between source-style and target-style features, which takes advantage of the feature-level alignment strategy to solve the domain shift problem. \cite{DA-AdapSegNet, DA-SSF-DAN, DA-CM, DA-EGUDA} insert discriminators into networks for consistency alignment on intermediate feature maps or output entropy maps.
+As another typical non-adversarial UDA paradigm, self-training has attracted much attention in cross-domain semantic segmentation tasks. \cite{DA-CRST, DA-DomainAS, UASR, DAFormer} promote the adaption ability by generating reliable, consistent, and class-balanced pseudo labels.
+Supervised by target pseudo ground-truth, models can quickly adapt to target images.